-Mary Olson discusses the benefits of Patient Central, diet and nutrition resources, and seeing a dietitian during and after treatment
+Mary Olson discusses the benefits of PanCAN Patient Services, diet and nutrition resources, and seeing a dietitian during and after treatment

 Mary Olson, an avid longtime runner from Prior Lake, Minn., was the picture of perfect health – until she received a pancreatic cancer diagnosis last April.